pacak/bpaf/docs/data/derive_api/_02_custom_names.md

 }
 ```

-Here implicit names are replaced with explicit ones, derived from field names. `--s` is a
+Here implicit names are replaced with explicit ones, derived from field names
-strange looking long name, but that's what's available

 ```run,id:2
 --help
 ```

-3. `long` or `short` with a parameter uses that value instead
+3. when used with a parameter `long` or `short` a parameter uses that value instead

 ```rust,id:3
 use bpaf::*;